-Powerlink has published a Project Assessment Draft Report (PADR) to address the risk of premature current transformer failures in northern, central and southern Queensland.
+Powerlink has published a Project Assessment Conclusions Report (PACR) to address the risk of current transformer failures in northern, central and southern Queensland.

 Current transformers are installed at substations to measure and monitor the current flowing through transmission lines.
 They are a crucial component of the protection system that ensures electrical faults are cleared within the designated times as specified in the National Electricity Rules (NER).